CPUE Foundation Level

 The sooner you complete the exam, the better because you can publish your newly acquired UX skills and uplift your career.

-If you don’t do the exam directly after the course or within three months, the probability of you doing the exam later goes down to a minimum.
+If you do not take the exam directly after the course or within three months, the probability of you doing the exam later goes down to a minimum.
 We recommend taking the exam immediately after completing the course.

 Book your UXQCC Foundation Level training at a local training provider near you

 Our training calendar is NOW OPEN.
 See your local training providers’ schedule to find training dates and places convenient for you.
 If there is currently no date available, don’t hesitate to contact your local training provider to arrange a training date.